-"We have reported another good performance in the first half of 2011.
-Against the challenging comparator of 2010, we have increased new business profit and IFRS and EEV operating profits by 20 per cent or more.
-The Group continues to generate growing amounts of underlying free surplus, up 15 per cent versus the same period last year.
-For the first time, both our IFRS operating profit and our EEV new business profit have exceeded £1 billion for the first six months of the year.
-These results have been achieved from a position of financial strength; the Group has a resilient balance sheet, with an IGD capital surplus of £4.1 billion at the half year.
+Against the challenging comparator of 2010, we have increased both our statutory International Financial Reporting Standards (IFRS) and European Embedded Value (EEV) operating profits by more than 20 per cent.
+These results have been achieved from a position of financial strength; the Group has a resilient balance sheet, with an estimated IGD capital surplus of £4.1 billion at the half year.